 Once you have the report, it’s recommended that you use an expert process server for the next step – verifying the subject debtor really lives at the address supplied in the report and also that they are served with the legal notices or documentation.
 This is especially important of the debt case is of high value.

 Why Use Find UK People for Debtor Tracing?

 If you’ve ever tried to locate your missing debtor on your own, you’ll be all too aware that it isn’t a simple process.
 As a private individual, you simply cannot access the data that you need to find the address information you’re seeking.
 This is why using a specialist debtor tracing service like the service from Find UK People is paramount.

-Tracing debtors requires highly specialised tracing techniques that are more forensic, digging into data sets which only specialist debtor tracing agencies like Find UK People can access.
+Tracing debtors require highly specialised tracing techniques that are more forensic, digging into data sets that only specialist debtor tracing agencies like Find UK People can access.
 This allows us to dig deeply into the trace a debtor has left behind and, on the majority of occasions, yield positive results in tracing UK debtors.

 There are several debtor tracing agencies out there today, however, we believe that here at Find UK People we offer a truly exemplary service.
 Our service is efficient, compliant and rapid, making it the perfect solution for tracing any debtors nationwide that you need to locate.
 Our online debtor tracing system has a user-friendly interface while our team of investigation partners are able to access links to addresses that have been taken from credit activity details and databases.